elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/1-data-and-repository-discovery.md

 ## Take home tasks/preparation

 * Hands-on exercise:  Find the data behind a publication of your interest using [Europe PMC](https://europepmc.org/) and answer the questions:
-  * Could you find the data citation on the publication?
+  * Could you find the data citation in the publication?
-  * Is the data linked to the data repository?
+  * Is the data linked to a data repository?
   * Could you access the data?
-Is the data format machine-readable?
+  * Could you understand what the data is about?
+Is there documentation, for e.g., metadata or/and a README file describing the data?
-  * Could you easily find the licensing for the data of interest?
+  * Could you easily find the license for the data of interest?
+  * &#x20;Is the data format machine-readable?
   * How do you believe the use of FAIR principles contributed for your data discovery?